 May our prayers be answered with G-d’s blessings of peace, healing and happiness.
 May we all be inscribed and sealed for a blessed year in every way—materially and spiritually.

 Shanah Tovah Umetukah!

 This article was featured in Lubavitch International, Summer 2019.
-To order your copy, visit www.lubavitch.com
+To order your copy/subscribe to the magazine, visit www.lubavitch.com